A Modular Approach to Unclonable Cryptography: Introduction

 \begin{corollary} Assuming generalized UPO, post-quantum iO, and post-quantum one-way functions, there exists a one-time unclonable encryption scheme in the plain model. \end{corollary}

+Note that using the compiler of~\cite{AK21}, we can generically transform a one-time unclonable encryption into a public-key unclonable encryption in the plain model under the same assumptions as above.

 We note that this is the first construction of unclonable encryption in the plain model.
 All the previous works~\cite{BL20,AKLLZ22,AKL23} construct unclonable encryption in the quantum random oracle model.
 The disadvantage of our construction is that they leverage computational assumptions whereas the previous works~\cite{BL20,AKLLZ22,AKL23} are information-theoretically secure.
-Using the compiler of~\cite{AK21}, we can generically transform a one-time unclonable encryption into a public-key unclonable encryption in the plain model under the same assumptions as above.